GameDev46/logic_gate_sim/README.md

 To save your creations simply press the save button on the top navigation bar and copy the provided save URL and paste it to a file on your device ready to be loaded later.

 To load your creation simply copy the saved creation URL and paste it into your browser of choice and it will bring you back to the website and load your saved creation ready for you to continue editing it!

-## Website

-You can run the program [here on its website](https://gamedev46.github.io/logic_gate_sim/) or alternatively download the files and run it locally on your computer!